Possible womxn 5/12 Jenn – labeled too big her whole life

 “When I’m doing something in that realm, at the moment it feels completely ridiculous, but after my slow brain has processed it, I feel better.” -Jenn

 It warms my heart to know that Jenn is making the choices every day to better her self love, her happiness, her health and her spirituality.
 It’s so important to always continue to love yourself even if there are parts of you, or many parts of you, you don’t necessarily like.
-As long as all of us just take small steps towards the right direction, we are doing ourselves such good.
-No one can fill your happiness but yourself, and no one else brings you down more than yourself.
-If we all choose to ignore the hate from others and ourselves, but rather focus on the good and what brings us joy, if it’s a burger or time with crystals or yoga or drinks, do it.
+As long as all of us just take small steps in the right direction, we are doing ourselves such good.
+No one can fill your happiness but yourself and no one else brings you down more than yourself.
+If we all choose to ignore the hate from others and ourselves and rather focus on the good and what brings us joy, if it’s a burger or time with crystals or yoga or drinks, do it.
 Just do it.
 Do all the things that make you just 10% happier every day, because as we all know, our days are very limited.
 LIFE IS LIMITED.
-SO JUST LIVE IT AND LOVE YOURSELF AT THE SAME TIME.
+SO JUST LIVE IT AND TRY TO LOVE YOURSELF.